kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 * Proactive guidance: You can clarify requirements before submission, reducing rejection risk
 * Status visibility: Better communication means fewer "silent months" wondering about application status
-* Policy influence: Formal consultation channels let industry provide input during regulation development
+* Policy influence: Formal consultation channels let the industry provide input during regulation development

 How to leverage this: Don't treat the MOH as an adversary to navigate around.
 Engage early, seek clarification proactively, and participate in consultation opportunities.
 Companies building collaborative relationships with regulators are seeing smoother approval processes.